Jákup Andreasen

 Jákup Biskopstø Andreasen (born 31 May 1998) is a Faroese footballer who plays as a midfielder for KÍ and the Faroe Islands national team.
-He is the nephew of Faroese international footballers Ragna Patawary and Rannvá Andreasen.
+He is the nephew of Faroese international footballers Ragna Patawary and Rannvá Andreasen, and the older brother of fellow KÍ player Dávid.

 Career

 Andreasen made his international debut for the Faroe Islands on 6 September 2020 in the UEFA Nations League against Andorra, which finished as a 1–0 away win.